-Candidates must declare their intent to compete by Blatha an Oir Candlemas, February 9th, 2019.
+Candidates must declare their intent to compete by Blatha an Oir Candlemas.
 Candidates are encouraged to declare during Candlemas court or send a missive to be read at court, if possible.

 Each candidate should have two performance pieces; one piece must be documentable to the SCA time

-Documentation is due to the current bardic champion by April 20, 2019.
+Documentation is due to the current bardic champion by a date to be announced.